anahitasocial/anahita/README.md

 Get Help
 ========
 If you need any help with the Anahita installation or have general question about Anahita.
 You visit http://GetAnahita.com or follow the Anahita project group at http://www.anahitapolis.com/groups/group/42242-anahita

-You can also check out Anahita API at http://anahitapolis.com/api